Anurag1101/Image_Resizer/README.md

 ## License

-This project is licensed under the `MIT License`.
+This project is licensed under the `MIT` License.